Kris Gutierrez joined KXAS-TV in March of 2015 to co-anchor the NBC 5 News at 5.

 Previously Kris was a weekend anchor at WKBN-TV in Youngstown, OH and he began his career with the same position at KXII-TV in Sherman, TX.

 He graduated from Lewisville High School where he played four years of varsity soccer for the Fighting Farmers.
 In 2013, Kris became the youngest person ever inducted into the Lewisville High School Hall Of Fame.
-Among the inductees is former Dallas Cowboy Walt Garrison.
+Among the inductees is former Dallas Cowboy and Super Bowl champion Walt Garrison.

-Known by colleagues for wearing boots with his suits, you will often find Kris, his wife, and their two children volunteering at local events and supporting all of the North Texas professional sports teams.
+Known by colleagues for wearing boots with his suits, you will often find Kris, his wife, and their two children volunteering at local events and supporting the Dallas Cowboys, Dallas Mavericks, Texas Rangers, FC Dallas and Dallas Stars.